mgechev/angularjs-in-patterns/README.md

   - AngularJS caches it inside a hash map.
   - AngularJS passes it as parameter to the component, which requires it.

-We can take better look at the AngularJS's source code, which implements the method `getService`:
+We can take better look at the AngularJS' source code, which implements the method `getService`:

 ```JavaScript
 function getService(serviceName) {